Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Long Can Turtles Go Without Food?

 During brumation, turtles can go several months without eating.
 Even at other times, they can go a week to several weeks without food, depending on availability and other factors.
 As pets, though, turtles should never be allowed to go this long without having something to eat.
-The longest a pet turtle should really go without food is just a few days, although they may be able to survive a week or two.
+The longest a pet turtle should go without food is just a few days, although they may be able to survive a week or two.

 turtle eating vegetables